cplmakerlab/cplmakerlab.github.io/_guides/how-to-trace-an-image-in-inkscape.md

 ---
 title: How to trace an image in Inkscape
 topics:
-  - 2d-design
+  - 2D Design
-  - lasercutting
+  - Lasercutting
-  - milling
+  - Milling
 type:
   - how-to
 ---